lohar-mrunali/Project-2---Ski-dashboard/README.md

 The best dashboard explanation format. • Business problem • Goal of the dashboard • Walk through of key visuals (briefly!) • Business impact & Insights

-Example: • Business Problem The global ski tourism industry generates billions in revenue, yet travelers, tour operators, and analysts often lack an intuitive way to compare resorts across countries.
+• Business Problem The global ski tourism industry generates billions in revenue, yet travelers, tour operators, and analysts often lack an intuitive way to compare resorts across countries.

-Key questions such as: Which regions offer the most family-friendly or expert-level skiing?
+Key questions such as:

+Which regions offer the most family-friendly or expert-level skiing?
 Where is summer skiing available?
 What countries have the most well-equipped resorts? … are difficult to answer quickly with raw data.

-• Goal of the Dashboard To deliver an interactive visual tool that: Enables users to explore ski resorts globally.
+• Goal of the Dashboard To deliver an interactive visual tool that:

+Enables users to explore ski resorts globally.
 Supports decisions such as vacation planning, regional marketing, or infrastructure investment.
 Uncovers trends in terrain, accessibility, and tourism capacity by region and resort.

 • Walkthrough of Key Visuals